gaspia/powershell/README.md

 ### CompressCollectionData.ps1
 Compresses JSON files from NICE automation finder to a zip file inside the files folder.
 Shows file to zip and prompts for compression and removal of original files

+### UploadCollectionFiles.ps1
+Compresses JSON files from source folder and sub-folders into local repo.
+Uploads files via SCP to remote host